1Department of Experimental and Clinic Medicine, Section of Psychiatry, University of Pisa, 56100 Pisa, Italy.

 This group of autoimmune diseases can be defined as limbic encephalitis (LE).
 LE was first described in the 1960s in patients with severe short-term memory impairment or dementia in association with bronchial carcinoma.
 Cardinal symptoms of LE are severe short-term memory impairment with psychiatric symptoms such as personality change, depression, anxiety, hallucinations, confusion and complex partial-often temporal or classically in LGI1 encephalitis facio-brachial tonic seizures and generalized seizures.
 Another prominent symptom, found in 40% of patients and also exhibited in mice lacking LGI1, is myoclonus.

-This encephalitis is caused by distruption of the metabotropic GABAbR, and equally affect both sexes.
-These patients present with limbic encephalitis, prominent seizures and memory disfunction.
+This encephalitis is caused by disruption of the metabotropic GABAbR, and equally affects both sexes.
+These patients present with limbic encephalitis, prominent seizures and memory dysfunction.
 About half of the patients had an associated tumor, either a small cell lung cancer (SCLC) or a neuroendocrine tumor of the lung.
 The MRI and CSF findings are similar to those in other types of LE, with unilateral or bilateral increases in medial temporal lobe FLAIR or T2 signal consistent with LE and CSF lymphocytic pleocytosis.

 Although previously termed ‘anti-voltage-gated potassium channel encephalitis’ (anti-VGKC encephalitis), recent evidence suggests that actually other autoantigens (LGI1 and CASPR2) are associated with this LE.